slancas1/award_predictor/GeneticAlgorithmAndLoadedData/README.md

 This algorithm allows us to optimize the weights we use for our predictor since a parameter set is “rewarded” for better matching the true results of the past Oscar award show.

+This folder contains all of the code necessary to run the genetic algorithm.
+A lot of the files in this folder are used to parse, normalize, and reformat the data.
+One of the files is used to actually run the training and testing of the genetic algorithm.